Senators: Bipartisan police overhaul talks end with no deal

-WASHINGTON — Bipartisan congressional talks on overhauling policing practices have ended without an agreement, top bargainers from both parties said Wednesday, marking the collapse of an effort that began after killings of unarmed Black people by officers sparked protests across the U.S.
+WASHINGTON — Bipartisan congressional talks on overhauling policing practices have ended without an agreement, top bargainers from both parties said, marking the collapse of an effort that began after killings of unarmed Black people by officers sparked protests across the U.S.

-"It was clear that we were not making the progress that we needed to make," Sen. Cory Booker, D-N.J., told reporters.
+"It was clear that we were not making the progress that we needed to make," Sen. Cory Booker, D-N.J., told reporters Wednesday.
 He cited continued disagreements over Democrats' efforts to make officers personally liable for abuses, raising professional standards and collecting national data on police agencies' use of force.

 Talks had moved slowly for months, and it had became clear over the summer that the chances for a breakthrough were all but hopeless.
 Booker said he'd told South Carolina Sen. Tim Scott, the lead Republican negotiator, of his decision earlier Wednesday.